drewf24/world-airbnb/data-analysis/data-analysis.md

 Thus, 436 of the hosts are high volume and 3564 of the hosts are low volume.

-We assume, before doing the hypothesis test, that there is a true difference in the median availability of high volume and low volume hosts because high volume hosts have more listings, therefore we assume that with more listings means more available days.

 Conducting a hypothesis test if availability can be explained if someone is high volume or not: